EIDR

-The Entertainment Identifier Registry, or EIDR, is a global unique identifier system for a broad array of audio visual objects, including motion pictures, television, and radio programs.
-The identification system resolves an identifier to a metadata record that is associated with top-level titles, edits, DVDs, encodings, clips, and mash-ups.
+The Entertainment Identifier Registry, or EIDR, is a global unique identifier system for a broad array of audiovisual objects, including motion pictures, television, and radio programs.
+The identification system resolves an identifier to a metadata record that is associated with top-level titles, edits, DVDs, encodings, clips, and mashups.
 EIDR also provides identifiers for video service providers, such as broadcast and cable networks.

-As of June 2020, EIDR contains over 2 million records, including almost 400 thousand movies, and almost one million episodes from over 40,000 TV series.
+As of June 2020, EIDR contains over two million records, including almost 400 thousand movies and almost one million episodes from over 40,000 TV series.

 EIDR is an implementation of a digital object identifier (DOI).

 History

 Media asset identification systems have existed for decades.
 The common motivation for their creation is to enable the management of media assets through the assignment of a unique id to a set of metadata representing salient characteristics of each asset.
 Over time such systems tend to proliferate, with each arising to deal with a specific set of issues.
 As a result, there is considerable variation between systems in terms of which assets are categorized, which metadata is associated with each asset, and the very definition of an asset.
 To name a few examples, should a "director's cut" of a film be distinct from the original theatrical release?
 How should regional variations (e.g. translation of the title or dialog into foreign languages) be accounted for?
 Further complications include the procedures (and required credentials) for adding new assets, editing existing assets, and creating derivative assets.

 EIDR was created to address these issues, as well as others encountered in video asset workflows, both in a business-to-business context and the intramural post-production activities of content producers.
 EIDR has the following characteristics: